My Survival As An Aboriginal

 My Survival As An Aboriginal rocked Australia and the world with its presentation of atrocities and hardships committed against Aboriginal people.

-The movie delves beneath surface appearances to reveal a strong resistance to assimilation and loss of identity, as the late Essie Coffey, a Muruwarri woman, takes us into the Aboriginal struggle for survival.
+The movie delves beneath surface appearances to reveal a strong resistance to assimilation and loss of identity, as the late Essie Coffey, a Murrawarri woman, takes us into the Aboriginal struggle for survival.

-She documents the effect of dispossession, the chronic depression, alcoholism, deaths in custody and poverty that was so much a part of life for Aboriginal people.
+She documents the effect of dispossession, the chronic depression, alcoholism, deaths in custody and poverty that were so much a part of life for Aboriginal people.

 Essie, also affectionately known as the Bush Queen, was a singer and activist from the far northwest of New South Wales.

-This film will have interest and relevance for teachers and students at Secondary and Tertiary levels.
+This film will have interest and relevance for teachers and students at secondary and tertiary levels.
 Curriculum links include: Indigenous Studies, Australian History, SOSE, Legal Studies, Media Studies and English.
-Looks in particular at the lives of the Murrowari people of northwestern New South Wales.
+Looks in particular at the lives of the Murruwarri people of northwestern New South Wales.

 My Survival As An Aboriginal was the first documentary directed by an Indigenous woman and one of the first films where Indigenous people had a determining role in how they and their community were represented.